AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-11-All-projects-to-do-list.md

 - Examine neural networks and SEM modeling for time series multiomic modeling analyses
 - Analyze metabolomic and lipidomic data when made available
+- Conduct mRNA-lncRNA correlations for Deep Dive Expression
+- Trial machine learning approaches to predict mRNA from features of other omics

 ## Resazurin methods manuscript
 **Analysis and writing**